 A true entrepreneur

-An entrepreneur at heart, Stephan is the founder of The Maighan Group.
+An entrepreneur at heart, Stephan is the co-founder of Maighan Distribution.

 Did you know?